sttts/ti-longjohn/README.md

 ### Output

-When an exception is thrown, ti-longjohn will try to construct a long backtrace which can consist of multiple usual backtraces which are seperated by asyncronous callbacks, e.g. by `setTimeout`.
+When an exception is thrown, ti-longjohn will try to construct a long stack trace which can consist of multiple usual stack traces which are seperated by asyncronous callbacks, e.g. by `setTimeout`.

 The output looks like this: